 - Patient-care areas with enhanced patient privacy and comfort

-In addition to the new medical oncology center, there will be exciting new changes to the hospital’s existing Swedish Cancer Institute facility:
+In addition to the new medical oncology center, there are exciting new changes at Swedish Cancer Institute, Radiation Oncology, at Edmonds:

-- Plans are under way for the first floor to accommodate a new linear accelerator (linac) — technology commonly used for cancer radiation treatments
+- The cancer center is the first on the West Coast to offer radiation therapy using the new Elekta Versa HD™ linear accelerator (linac) — technology commonly used for cancer radiation treatments

 - More than 2,600 cancer patients were cared for by the Swedish Cancer Institute, Puget Sound Cancer Centers and other local cancer-care providers affiliated with Swedish/Edmonds in 2010.
-The expansion and coordination of cancer services will allow Swedish/Edmonds to serve even more patients this year and for many years to come.
+The expansion and coordination of cancer services will allow Swedish/Edmonds to serve even more patients for many years to come.

 Robotic-Assisted Surgery Now at Swedish/Edmonds